Sing, Unburied, Sing: Plot

-On the drive back, the group is pulled over by a police officer.
+Returning to the present car ride, the group is pulled over by a police officer.
 There is no time to hide the meth, so Leonie swallows it.
-Leonie, without thinking, tells the officer that they are coming back from Parchman.
+Leonie tells the officer that they are coming back from Parchman.
 The officer handcuffs Leonie and Michael.
 Jojo exits the car with Kayla and the officer handcuffs him too.
-When Jojo reaches into his pocket to grab the gris-gris bag Pop gave him, the officer pulls his gun on him.
-Misty drops Kayla, who runs to Jojo and wraps herself around him.
-Kayla throws up on the officer, and he lets everyone go.
+When the officer handcuffs and pulls his gun on Jojo Misty drops Kayla, who runs to Jojo and wraps herself around him.
+Kayla throws up on the officer who lets everyone go.

 When they arrive back at Michael's parents' house, his mother is at first civil and urges Michael's dad, Big Joseph, to do the same.
 However, Big Joseph is unable to restrain himself and calls Leonie a slur.
 Michael head-butts Big Joseph, and they start fighting.
-They drive back home to find that Pop outside on the porch, flickering his lighter in a nervous tic.
+Unwelcome at Michael's family home they drive back to Pop and Mam's house.
 Leonie goes to see Mam, who tells her to gather necessary items to perform a ritual to summon Maman Brigitte, a death loa in voodoo.
 Richie sees Pop and tries to talk to him, but Pop is unable to see him.

 Jojo asks Pop about what happened to Richie, so Pop finally tells Jojo.
 A man named Blue raped one of the female inmates at Parchman.
 Richie caught Blue in the act and escaped Parchman with him.
 While they were running, Blue happened upon a white girl and ripped her dress.
 The girl then reported this incident, so the local white population decided to seek revenge by lynching Blue.
 Pop knew that the white men wouldn't make a distinction between Blue and Richie.
 When the white men caught up with Blue and Richie, they skinned Blue alive and cut off parts of his body.
 To protect Richie from the same fate, Pop stabbed him in the neck, killing him quickly.
 Pop has been haunted by this action ever since.
 After he tells Jojo the story, he breaks down in tears, and Jojo consoles him.
 Richie's ghost screams and disappears.

 Leonie enters Mam's room to find her in a terrible state.
 Mam tells Leonie that it is too late.
 Mam sees a vengeful Richie on the ceiling.
 Richie shouts at Mam, urging her to come with him, but Given shouts at him that Mam is not his mother.
 Jojo and Pop run in and Leonie jumps into action and begins saying the litany to summon Maman Brigitte.
 Jojo tells Richie to leave because nobody owes him anything anymore.
 Richie leaves and Given takes Mam with him.
 Mam dies.
 Michael comes back, and he and Leonie leave together.